jeffersoncechinel/codeflix-catalog-microservice/README.md

 ## Description

-Catalog Microservice (PHP 7.3 - Laravel 6)
+Catalog Microservice for Codeflix a Netflix clone concept.
+This microservice is based in PHP 7.3 with Laravel Framework 6

 ## Run Application